openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs/student_event_types.rst

   :depth: 1

-The descriptions that follow include what each event represents, the system component it originates from, the history of any changes made to the event over time, and any additional member fields that the common ``context`` or ``event`` fields contain.
+The descriptions that follow include what each event represents, the system component it originates from, the history of any changes made to the event over time, and member fields in addition to the common ``context`` or ``event`` fields.

 The value in the ``event_source`` field distinguishes between events that originate in the browser (in JavaScript) and events that originate on the